typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 ```

 These values are ready for continued `iter`ing, or whatever else
-you've come up with, in the confines of their respective
+you’ve come up with, in the confines of their respective
 universes.
-That's because they've "remembered" where they came from.
+That’s because they’ve “remembered” where they came from.

 By contrast, consider a simple replacement of the path-dependencies
 with a type projection.